pnucolab/VarCas-OFFinder/docs/userguide/04-best-practices.rst

 Best Practices for Optimizing Performance with Large VCF Files
 --------------------------------------------------------------

-When working with large VCF files, it is recommended to follow these best practices to minimize processing time.
+When working with large VCF files, it is **recommended (but not mandatory)** to follow these best practices to minimize processing time.

 1. Filter Chromosomes for Targeted Processing